intenthq/blog/_drafts/2016-05-19-big-data-cap-theorem-plain-english.md

 - Tell your users you have the book they are requesting, but you don't know if it's the latest edition.
 (Consistency)

-This is (again) a bit misleading as your system doesn't need to choose between being consistent or available and the approach taken by most modern solutions is to have a balance between consitency and availability.
+This is (again) a bit misleading as your system doesn't need to choose between being consistent or available and the approach taken by most modern solutions is to have a balance between consistency and availability.
 But that's probably a discussion for another post, this one is already too long.

 _[Library picture](https://www.pexels.com/photo/library-university-books-students-12064/) by [Tamás Mészáros](https://www.pexels.com/u/repuding/) is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)_